Para judo: Rules

 Paralympic judo competition is governed by the International Judo Federation rules with some modifications specified by the International Blind Sports Federation.
 The major rule difference is that contests always start with the 2 competitors in a loose grip on each other's Judo suits (grip called "Kumikata") and if contact is broken, "mate"(Wait), or stop, is called and the competitors return to center and regrip.
+Another adaptation is that there are no penalties for exiting the mat.